qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Rectangles, ovals, diamonds
 -----------------------------------
-Creates a buffer area for all the features in an input layer with different shape choice.
+Creates a buffer area with a rectangle, oval or diamond shape for each feature of the input point layer.

 Parameters can vary depending on the shape chosen.